 In addition to being non-slip and eco-friendly, their rug pad is polyester-free, PVC-free, and free of adhesives.
 It is also mold and mildew resistant and comes with a 10-year warranty.

-Final Thoughts on Non Toxic Rugs
+A Final word about Non Toxic Rugs

 Though it might seem daunting at first, there are lots of options when it comes to finding rugs that are less harmful to us and to the planet.
 From simple organic cotton rugs to non toxic rugs for children, there is sure to be something out there to meet your needs.